rancher/dashboard/docusaurus/docs/introduction.md

 ---

-## Welcome to Rancher DevKit
+## Welcome to Rancher UI DevKit

-The Rancher DevKit is all you need to develop Rancher applications.
+The Rancher UI DevKit is all you need to develop Rancher applications.
 Rancher DevKit helps developers to write clean, understandable, and maintainable code.

 ### Rancher Storybook